Still from Everyday People

 The screening will be followed by a discussion and live audience Q+A with Everyday People Star and BIFF 2025 Lifetime Achievement Award Winner Stephen McKinley Henderson

 Henderson made his Broadway debut in Wilson's King Hedley II in 2001.
 He later earned Tony Award nominations for his performances in Wilson's Fences in 2010 and Stephen Adly Guirgis's Between Riverside and Crazy in 2023.
 He also acted in the Broadway revival of A Raisin in the Sun in 2014.
-He made his film debut in A Pleasure Doing Business (1979) and has since appeared in Extremely Loud & Incredibly Close (2011), Lincoln (2012), Fences (2016), Manchester by the Sea (2016), Lady Bird (2017), Dune (2021), Causeway (2022), Beau Is Afraid (2023), Civil War (2024), and The Dutchman (2025).

 His television debut came in 1984 in PBS's The Killing Floor.
-He has since appeared in Law & Order (1995–2010), Law & Order: Special Victims Unit (2005–2006), The Newsroom (2013), The Blacklist (2018), Wu-Tang: An American Saga (2019–2020), Devs (2020), and A Man On The Inside (2024).
+He has since appeared in Law & Order (1995–2010), Law & Order: Special Victims Unit (2005–2006), The Newsroom (2013), The Blacklist (2018), Wu-Tang: An American Saga (2019–2020), Devs (2020), The Madness (2024), A Man On The Inside (2024), and the upcoming second season of Man on the Inside (November 20,2025).

 Thank you to HBO Films and Jim McKay for making this screening possible.